Naturopathic Medicine

 Standard medical practice with a naturopathic doctor / naturopathic practitioner includes a medical history and a physical examination, which may include:

-• Palpating or touching parts of your body, such as your abdomen, lymph glands, spine, and joints to evaluate for normal function and detect abnormalities;
+• Palpating or touching parts of your body, such as your abdomen, lymph glands, spine, and joints, to evaluate for normal function and detect abnormalities;

 • Examining your eyes, ears, nose, and throat, checking your blood pressure, and listening to your heart and lungs;